Frequently Answered Questions

 Can I change my bank details?

 Yes, you can!
-Reach out to us on live chat or email us on talktotillit@tillitinvest.com and we'll help you.
+Reach out to us on live chat or email us on talktotillit@tillitinvest.com and we'll get your nominated bank details updated.

-The new bank account must be held in your name and registered to your current address.
-We may require additional documentation to process your request.
-If so, we'll let you know.
+Please note the new bank account must be held in your name and registered to your current address.
+We will require a recent bank statement in order to verify your new details and process your request.

 How can I close my account?